Accidental Death vs Term Life Insurance

 Do this: keep beneficiaries informed and confirm what documents matter for comparison

 The full benefit stays in force until age 70, then steps down to 50% and remains at that level until the policy ends at age 80.
+That benefit schedule is a structural feature of many AD&D products - it's not a penalty, it's a defined design.
 Think of AD&D as accident-only; term life is the broader safety net for most families.
+When comparing the two side by side, the right question isn't which product is better in the abstract - it's which trigger matches the risk you're actually trying to address.

 With accidental death vs term life, clarity beats guesswork.
+Consider Priya, a 28-year-old teacher who compared both products after starting a family.
+She had no existing life insurance and initially assumed AD&D would cover any sudden death.
+After reviewing the trigger requirements, she understood the distinction and made a deliberate choice about which product addressed her primary concern.
 Confirm what triggers a payout, what doesn't, and how the policy says claims are handled.
 Coverage and pricing are subject to underwriting, state availability, and policy language.

 For the main guide in this series, see: https://www.careproinsurance.com/accidental-death-benefit-life-insurance

 To compare options side-by-side, run an instant quote here: https://instantquotes.instabrain.io/ Important: This is educational content, not legal advice.
 Final eligibility and pricing depend on underwriting and the exact policy issued in your state.
-Disclaimer: This content is for general informational purposes only and isn't legal or tax advice.
-Policy availability, terms, and pricing vary by carrier and are subject to underwriting and state rules.
+None of this material should be treated as legal, medical, or tax advice.
+Pricing and terms are carrier-dependent and subject to underwriting criteria and state insurance laws.

 Frequently Asked Questions